MaylisL/simple-modal-component/README.md

 ## Installation

-Run the following command:`npm install simple-modal-component`
+Run the following command:`npm install modal-component-byml`

 ## Getting Started with this modal component